Vera Pagava: Career

 The first retrospective of her work in Georgia was held in 2012 at the Dmitri Schevardnadze National Gallery.

 Her work moved from figurative to abstract between the 1930s and the 1960s; she often used geometric forms and warm pale tones and greys in her work.
 "Vera Pagava susurre, ou presque" (Vera Pagava whispers, or almost), commented a critic in 2016.
 Another critic described her later work as "highly singular, combining formal purity with luminous intimacy."

+Pagava's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
+In 2022, Pagava's work was included in The Guggenheim Museum Bilbao's exhibit: "From Fauvism to Surrealism: Masterpieces from the Musée d’Art Moderne (MAM) de Paris."
+In 2023 the TBC Concept gallery in Tbilisi held a solo exhibition of Pagava' work entitled Silent Cities.